 - Cruelty, abandonment, desertion, or domestic assault — one year

-If your grounds do not fall into one of the categories where the waiting period is waived, expect your Virginia divorce to take at least six months to one year, depending on the grounds that you cite.
+If your grounds do not fall into one of the categories where the waiting period is waived, expect your Virginia divorce to take at least six months to one year, depending because your cite.

-These time periods set the minimum time that it will take to get a divorce in Virginia.
+These periods set the minimum time to get a divorce in Virginia.
 A divorce could take substantially longer due to court scheduling and litigation delays.

 How to Speed Up a Virginia Divorce

 Review the available grounds for divorce in Virginia and pick the one with the shortest waiting period that applies in your case.
-If you allege a reason that is not allowed under Virginia law, a judge will delay your divorce until you amend your divorce petition.
-If you allege a reason with a longer waiting period, the judge cannot grant the divorce until the waiting period is complete.
+If you allege a reason not allowed under Virginia law, a judge will delay your divorce until you amend your petition.
+If you allege a reason for a more extended waiting period, the judge cannot grant the divorce until the waiting period is complete.

 The issues you will need to settle in an uncontested divorce include:

 An uncontested divorce will not bypass the waiting periods.
-However, if you don’t have any children from the marriage and have correctly executed a separation agreement, it is possible to file for an uncontested divorce after waiting for only six months.
+However, suppose you don’t have any children from the marriage and have correctly executed a separation agreement.
+In that case, filing for an uncontested divorce is possible after waiting for only six months.

 Using an Online Divorce Service Can Speed Up a Virginia Divorce

-Using a reputable divorce service like DiPietro Law Group can also help speed up your divorce and save you thousands of dollars.
-Rather than having to wait for your paperwork to be completed, DiPietro Law Group simplifies the process by guiding you through basic questions about yourself, your family, and how you plan to divorce.
+A reputable divorce service like DiPietro Law Group can also help speed up your divorce and save you thousands of dollars.
+Rather than waiting for your paperwork to be completed, DiPietro Law Group simplifies the process by guiding you through fundamental questions about yourself, your family, and how you plan to divorce.
 Once you complete the information, you will have all the documents required to file in court and complete your divorce in Virginia.

 Choose DiPietro Law Group Today